Frogvall/dnd5e-misc/Warcraft/Races/CoA-Trolls.md

 #### Enhanced Vision

 When you choose this specialization at 3rd level, your eyes have been achemically modified by the concoctions of the witch doctors.
-You gain proficiency with the Perception skill and your darkvision is improved to 120 ft and you can discern colors in darkness.
+You gain proficiency with the Perception skill, your darkvision is improved to 120 ft., and you can discern colors in darkness.

 *Note: This feature assumes you are a troll.
 If your Dungeon Master lets you pick this subclass for a race that does not have darkvision, you gain 60 ft. darkvision instead.*